A Relaxed Ka\v{c}anov Iteration for the $p$-Poisson Problem: Introduction

-The advantage of this step is that the calculation of~$v_{n+1}$ only requires to solve a linear problem.
-This allows to discretize this step later numerically.
-The problem with this approach however, is that the weighted Laplace problem is only well posed if $a$ is bounded from above and from below away from zero.
-However, the weight $|\nabla v_n|^{p-2}$ degenerates, at points where $\abs{\nabla u}=0$ or $\abs{\nabla u}=\infty$.
+The advantage of this step is that the calculation of~$v_{n+1}$ only requires solving a linear problem.
+This allows invoking relatively standard appraoches to discretize this step and solve it numerically with guaranteed performances.
+The problem with this approach, however, is that the weighted Poisson problem is only well posed if $a$ is bounded from above and from below away from zero.
+However, the weight $|\nabla v_n|^{p-2}$ may be degenerating, at points where $\abs{\nabla u}=0$ or $\abs{\nabla u}=\infty$.

-To overcome this problem we will use some relaxation arguments.
+To overcome this problem we will use a relaxation arguments.
 Therefore, we introduce in our algorithm two relaxation parameters $\epsilon_-, \epsilon_+ \in (0,\infty)$ with $\epsilon_- \le \epsilon_+$ that ensure that the weight is truncated properly from below and above.
 In particular, we replace~$a$ by its truncation